slim-template/slim/README.md

 ### Line indicators:
+  __Please note that all line indicators must be followed by a space__

 * `
   * The backtick tells Slim to just copy the line.
 It essentially escapes any processing.